aneldanza/dev-exchange-api/README.md

 # README

 DevExchange API is a powerful and secure Rails backend, backed by PostgreSQL, designed to fuel an engaging, Stack Overflow-inspired platform.
-With seamless Devise-JWT authentication powered by HTTP-only cookies, it ensures top-notch security for users.
-This API empowers frontend clients with rich features, including user profiles, dynamic question and answer interactions, versatile tagging, lively comment threads, and intuitive voting capabilities—all the essential tools to create a vibrant and collaborative Q&A community.
+With seamless Devise-JWT authentication.
+This API empowers frontend clients with rich features, including user profiles, dynamic question-and-answer interactions, versatile tagging, lively comment threads, and intuitive voting capabilities—all the essential tools to create a vibrant and collaborative Q&A community.

 ## Getting Started